IHE/ITI.PCF/README.md

 ### In development

-- Updated Appendix P about overall policies that Privacy Policies fit within, such as hiring policy, code of conduct, internet usage policy, health and safety policy, travel policies, etc.
 - Work on how policy fragments are communicated in the oAuth token.
 Likely base this on some sample oAuth policy fragment examples received from some existing FHIR implementations.
   - Given the policies supported, what kind of policy-fragments would need to be passed to the enforcement point?
     - does Basic leave anything? -- I think all parameters in basic result in the kind of thing already supported in IUA (actor, purpose).
 Meaning there is residual, but it is normal IUA use of purpose.